-I welcome you to the Institute of American Indian Arts located on 140 acres, with stateof-the-art buildings and equipment, in beautiful Santa Fe, New Mexico.
-IAIA's mission is to empower creativity and leadership in Native arts and cultures through higher education, lifelong learning and outreach.
-This compelling mission is accomplished through accredited academic programs, IAIA's Museum of Contemporary Native Arts and the Center for Lifelong Education.
+It is my pleasure to welcome you to the Institute of American Indian Arts and to commend you for pursuing a higher education degree.
+IAIA is chartered by the United States Congress to empower creativity and leadership in Native Arts and Cultures through higher education, lifelong education and outreach.
+We accomplish our mission by offering accredited associate, bachelor and graduate degree programs as well as operating the Museum of Contemporary Arts and the Center for Lifelong Education.

-Our bachelor's degree programs - in Studio Arts, Museum Studies, Cinematic Arts and Technology, Indigenous Liberal Studies and Creative Writing - are accredited by the Higher Learning Commission and the National Association of Schools of Art and Design.
-In addition, IAIA expanded its mission last year by launching its first graduate program, a Master of Fine Arts in Creative Writing.
+Our bachelor's degree programs - in Studio Arts, Museum Studies, Cinematic Arts and Technology, Indigenous Liberal Studies and Creative Writing - are accredited by the Higher Learning Commission and the National Association of Schools of Arts and Design.
+In addition, IAIA expanded its mission in 2013 by launching its first graduate program, a low residence Master of Fine Arts in Creative Writing.